-The upper bound $\A_0^0$ in \eqref{eq:th1-3} is independent from any search strategy and constitutes the maximal success probability.
+The upper bound $\A_0^0$ in \eqref{eq:th1-3} is independent of any search strategy and constitutes the maximal achievable success probability.
 This optimal performance can be attained if we select the querying times according to

 and the decision functions to satisfy